zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 A variable in an input script or a variable expression was not found in the list of valid variables.
-The most common reason for this is a typo somewhere in the input file and the expression uses an invalid variable name.
-The second most common reason is to omit the curly braces for a direct variable with a name that is not a single letter.
-Example:
+The most common reason for this is a typo somewhere in the input file such that the expression uses an invalid variable name.
+The second most common reason is omitting the curly braces for a direct variable with a name that is not a single letter.
+For example:

 .. code-block:: LAMMPS